marxin/texi2rst-generated/sphinx/gfortran/extensions-implemented-in-gnu-fortran.rst

 GNU Fortran supports these with the flag :option:`-fdec-intrinsic-ints`.
-Intrinsics for which prefixed versions are available and in what form are noted in Intrinsic Procedures.
+Intrinsics for which prefixed versions are available and in what form are noted in :ref:`intrinsic-procedures`.
 The complete list of supported intrinsics is
 here:

 ==========  ==========  ===========  ===========  ===========